Borrowing Assets from the Compound Protocol

 - Collateral Factor — The maximum amount users can borrow is limited by the collateral factors of the assets they have supplied.
 For example, if a user supplies 100 DAI as collateral, and the posted collateral factor for DAI is 75%, then the user can borrow at most 75 DAI worth of other assets at any given time.
 Each asset on Compound can have a different collateral factor.
 Collateral factors for each asset can be fetched using the Comptroller contract.
-They can also be changed by Compound Governance, with a minimum waiting period of five days.
+They can also be changed by Compound Governance, with a minimum waiting period of seven days.

 - Enter Markets — An asset that is supplied to the protocol is not usable as collateral initially.
 In order to inform the protocol that you wish to use an asset as collateral, you must “enter the market” for that asset.
 An account can enter multiple markets at one time.

 - Calculating Account Liquidity — How can you tell what your maximum allowed borrow amount is when you have multiple collateral assets with differing collateral factors?
 The Comptroller contract provides an easy to use function that calculates your account’s liquidity, which is a USD-denominated value of the maximum allowed borrow amount.
 You should never borrow this much at once because your account would instantly be liquidated as soon as the protocol’s “accrue interest” operation is executed.